KDE/kdewin-installer/readme.txt

 	13 add update support
 	14 transform package database filenames to installer friendly one if no manifest files are available, see for example cmake or upx
+	15 changing install root does not affect current installation, restart of installer is required 16 add msvc/ming mode, with different installation roots and package filtering

 cmake support